List of As Told by Ginger characters: Darren Patterson

-Ginger's long-time friend and next door neighbor Darren Patterson, 13 years old, is another member of Ginger's inner circle of friends.
-He is calm, reliable and down to earth.
+Ginger's long-time friend and next door neighbor Darren Patterson, he is 13 years old, is another member of Ginger's inner circle of friends.
+He is very calm, reliable and down to earth.
 Although he is not truly a geek, Darren's unwieldy orthodontia was a serious strain on his popularity.
 His other main issue is that his brother Will and his father, both loud, tough and into sports, think he's way too soft.
 All this began to change, however, when he got his headgear off and instantly became attractive and popular.

 He briefly dated Miranda Killgallen and, at one time, thought Courtney was interested in him, both times putting Ginger in an awkward position.
 He declares his love for Ginger when she moves away in Far From Home, after which they became a couple.
 After their relationship suffers some trouble, Darren leaves Ginger for an older cheerleader named Simone (whom he was seeing behind her back).
 This hurts Ginger in such a way that she decides to cut him out of her life entirely.

 As of the series finale, Darren and Simone are still dating but when seeing Ginger and Orion together he looks visibly upset and uncomfortable.
 However, in a sneak peek into the future reveals that Ginger and Darren get married and have a child.